 SETTING UP A FREE INITIAL CONSULTATION

-If you would like to arrange a free 30-minute consultation, you may call 850.866.2483 to set up a convenient time.
-When you call, I will personally speak with you to make an appointment.
-If I am not immediately available by telephone, I will make every effort to return your call on the same day you make it, with the exception of weekends and holidays.
-If you are difficult to reach, please include in your message some times when you will be available.
+If you call, I will personally speak with you to make an appointment or if I am not immediately available by telephone, I will make every effort to return your call on the same day you make it, with the exception of calls received after 5pm, Saturdays, and holidays.
 If you are unable to reach me and feel that you cannot wait for a return call, contact your family physician, 911, or the nearest emergency room and ask for the mental health specialist on call.

 REFERRALS